⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs UPST

-An established digital marketplace bank, originally a peer-to-peer lending platform, offering personal loans and a range of banking products.
+A peer-to-peer lending company that evolved into a digital marketplace bank, offering personal loans and a range of banking services.

 6